Skip to content

 Tracing

-Pass a Logger to the kit constructor and the auth modules will emit debug-level trace lines through scopedLogger(logger, "auth").
+Pass a Logger to the kit constructor and the auth modules emit debug-level trace lines through scopedLogger(logger, "auth").
 For a one-off CLI run without wiring a logger:

 bash